Extreme Survival Training For Men and Women. Learn to survive with only a knife, flint, canteen, and the clothes on your back.

 The core training for all outdoor skills is your ability to be successful with fire.
 To master fire your knowledge and skill level must produce success.

 Vincent is a graduate of our Texas survival training and THE EDGE.
 He also sent his son to our 14-day teen adventure a few years ago.
-Vincent and I were talking on the phone one day and he kept bringing up – the knife camp.
-Puzzled at first I then realized what he was talking about.
+Vincent and I were talking on the phone the other day and he kept bringing up – the knife camp.

 Plan early and register for this challenging and rewarding adventure.